musqz/fittsmon-gui/README.md

 - `icons/` — application icon(s) (hicolor theme layout)
 - `README_INSTALL.md` — quick install instructions

+## ⚠️ Important: Set Primary Monitor First

+Before using fittsmon and the gui, ensure your primary monitor is correctly set as primary in your display settings.

+**Why this matters:** The configuration file relies on the primary monitor being designated correctly.
+If it's not set properly, fittsmon won't read the settings correctly.

 Quick usage
 - Run from source (no install):